-Sony A7 II versus Sony A7S II
+Sony A7 II vs A7S II

-The Sony Alpha A7 II and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in November 2014 and September 2015.
+The Sony Alpha A7 II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in November 2014 and September 2015.
 Both the A7 II and the A7S II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 II has a resolution of 24 megapixel, whereas the A7S II provides 12 MP.
+The A7 II has a resolution of 24 megapixels, whereas the A7S II provides 12 MP.

 In this particular case, the Sony A7 II and the Sony A7S II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7S II is markedly heavier (5 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7S II is 1 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.